GNiklasch/GWO-glitch-visualization/doc/INSTALL.md

 ### (2) Prepare the virtual environment:

-#### (2.1) At your commandline prompt in a terminal window, change into the `GWO-glitch-visualization` directory of the unpacked or cloned repository.
+#### (2.1) Change into the `GWO-glitch-visualization` directory
+of the unpacked or cloned repository at your commandline prompt in a terminal window.

 #### (2.2) Create the virtual environment:
 ```